 OSHA regulations have not changed much since their effective date.
 As new research and data become available, the ACGIH have published new recommendations for exposure limits.
 While OSHA's PELs are the regulatory limits, UVM strives to keep exposures to any hazardous material as low as possible.

-UVM labs are required to have copies of Safety Data Sheets (SDSs) available for fast review, either in the lab safety notebook or on a lab computer in a digital file that is available to all lab personnel.
+UVM labs are required to have copies of Safety Data Sheets (SDSs) available for fast review, either in the lab safety notebook or linked to your chemical inventory on Scishield.
 Lab personnel should be trained to review SDS information before using a chemical in the lab.
 SDSs may be audited during a lab inspection.

 The Hazard Communication Standard (29 CFR 1910.1200(g), revised in 2012, requires that chemical manufacturers, distributors, or importers must provide SDSs for each hazardous chemical to users to communicate hazard information.
 Information contained in the SDS is required to be presented in a 16-section format with the following types of information: